-LRI were the 18th most common cause of disease burden, and was the leading communicable disease burden, in Scotland in 2015, resulting in a total of approximately 21,000 DALYs.
-Of this total burden, 98% was due to premature mortality attributed to LRI and 2% was attributed to health loss suffered due to living with LRI.
+LRIs were the 18th most common cause of disease burden, in Scotland in 2016, resulting in a total of approximately 22,000 DALYs.
+Of this total burden, 94% was due to premature mortality attributed to LRI and 6% was attributed to health loss suffered due to living with LRI.

-Figure 1 Percentage of total DALYs by gender and age-group for LRI
+Figure 1 Percentage of total DALYs by gender and age-group for LRIs

 Men and women contributed a similar share of the burden (48% vs. 52%).
-Overall, 70% of the total LRI burden was contributed by individuals aged 65 years and over, as outlined in Figure 1.
-Note that the burden we are describing is the absolute burden and has not been adjusted for the age/gender case-mix.
+Overall, 67% of the total LRIs burden was contributed by individuals aged 65 years and over, as outlined in Figure 1.
+Note that the burden we are describing above is the absolute burden and has not been adjusted for the age/gender case-mix.